the-expanse/SideQuestWiki/Installing-Beatsabers-updates--Fixing-"App-X-not-installed"-beat-on-error.md

 If you don't see the (save game data button) and only see (Save SD card data) you are on an old version of SideQuest, be sure to update SideQuest from [Here](https://sidequestvr.com/#/setup-howto), if there are any issues afterwards make sure to try heading to Beat On in your headset under Oculus TV again  and go to tools to try clicking "QuickFix",

-If issues continue to persist join the [Discord](https://discord.me/sidequestvr) and ask around, someone there may be able to assist you
+If issues continue to persist check the Reddit version [HERE](https://www.reddit.com/r/sidequest/comments/cxxwqi/how_to_update_beatonbeatsaber/)

+or join the [Discord](https://discord.me/sidequestvr) and ask around, someone there may be able to assist you